iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Mininum Cost Flow Basic Algorithms.md

 ---
 ### **The Negative Cycle Canceling Algorithms**

 This basic algorithm exploits the optimality conditions of the network flow problem.
+It can be summarized simply by the following:

+> Establish a feasible flow for the min cost network flow, and then detect cycles with negative costs in the residual graph.
+And then we augment along that cycle to bring down the cost of the flow.
+Each augmentation should saturates one of the arcs on the cycle.

+**Thm: Solution is Integral\[9.10\]**
+> If the arc and node capacity for the graph is of integer values, then the minimum cost solution will be integers after the execution of this algorithm.

+**Proof**:
+Skipped.
+Refers to the textbook.

 **References**: